httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Strings {#string}

 Abstractly, strings are up to 1024 printable ASCII {{!RFC0020}} characters (i.e., the range 0x20 to 0x7E).
-Note that this excludes tabs, newlines and carriage returns.
+Note that this excludes tabs, newlines, carriage returns, etc.

 The textual HTTP serialisation of strings uses a backslash ("\\") to escape double quotes and backslashes in strings.